 Blood pressure refers to the force exerted by circulating blood on the walls of blood vessels and constitutes one of the principal vital signs.
-The pressure of the circulating blood decreases as blood moves through arteries, arterioles, capillaries, and veins; the term blood pressure generally refers to arterial pressure, i.e., the pressure in the larger arteries, arteries being the blood vessels which take blood away from the heart.
+The pressure of the circulating blood decreases as blood moves through your arteries, arterioles, capillaries, and veins.
+The term blood pressure generally refers to your arterial pressure, i.e., the pressure in the larger arteries, arteries being the blood vessels which take blood away from the heart.

 |Low Blood Pressure Range|